 You will be right in style accessorizing your 1860s ensemble with Carnelian.
 In the mid-1860s it seems to most often appear with other stones in jewelry pieces, but now and then it can be seen as a stand-alone element.
 One of my favorite styles of carnelian is when it is used in drop-style earrings.

-I am currently offering Carnelian “drop” earrings in my Etsy shop.
+I am currently offering Carnelian “drop” earrings in my shop.
 And if you are interested in purchasing a coordinating pair of Carnelian bead bracelets, let me know and I will custom-make a pair to fit your wrists!

 If you want to have fun looking at more historic Carnelian jewelry, check out my Pinterest board here!
 Enjoy!